Diamond State Fly Co – The New Home for Arkansas Fly Fishing

 If you’ve never walked into a fly shop that felt like home, you haven’t stepped inside Diamond State Fly Co in Cotter, Arkansas.

 Built by guides and run for anglers, Diamond State is more than just a place to grab gear.
 It’s a hangout spot.
-A place where guides roll in after a long float, swap stories, share patterns, and enjoy a cold one around the shop's bar and tap.
+A place where guides roll in after a long float, swap stories, share patterns, and enjoy a cold one around the shop's bar and beer tap.
 It’s exactly the kind of place the Ozark fly fishing community needs.

 Before we dive deep into our interview with Chad Johnson on-site, we talk with co-founder Logan Huff about how the shop came to be, why it was built around community, and how it’s changing the feel of fly fishing in the White River watershed.